letsintegreat/Calculator/README.md

 ![](https://i.stack.imgur.com/fUw2W.png)

 Attractive, isn't it?
-And yes, the background is also created by me.
+And yes, the background is created by me.
 Thanks to [Gravit Designer](https://www.designer.io/).

 And I think that everybody knows how a Calculator works, so it isn't required to explain its working.